var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Erik holds a MS in Journalism from Boston University and a BA in Journalism from University of Massachusetts – Amherst.

-Whitney Parker, account director
+Whitney Parker, vice president

 With almost a decade of high-tech PR experience, Whitney has worked with a variety of public and privately-held technology companies in the consumer, enterprise software, healthcare, mobile and security industries.
 Her responsibilities at fama PR include leading media relations, managing thought leadership and social media campaigns, program planning, and driving awards and speaking programs.